Q: My asphalt is cracked and crumbling. Can you help?

 Q: I have a gravel driveway/parking area.
 Can you pave it with asphalt?

-Q: What do you do if there's a lot of clay in the base?
+Q: What if there’s clay in the base?

 Q: What types of asphalt do you use?